rhortensius/fbc/README.md

 Very early stage.
 Just a standard pipeline to load and plot the data.

-To do: compared SDT indices with other methods
+Added: comparison of SDT indices amongst other methods